 Placing keywords in your content is not the only approach to generate traffic on your website and to possibly increase your customer base.
-Optimizing the images on your website is also a great way of maximizing the opportunities brought by Search Engine Optimization (SEO).
+Optimising the images on your website is also a great way of maximizing the opportunities brought by Search Engine Optimisation (SEO).
 But how can you do this?
 This you will surely ask.
 It is very easy.
 Below are the steps to follow:

 What is the web page all about?
 Is it about your company?
 Then take a picture of your shop and publish it on your website.
 What does your article tell the readers?
 Summer programs are essential for the honing of the particular skills of their children.
 Then publish images of the children who have gone to your after-school centre.
 Choose those that show the kids performing different activities.
 What if you have no pictures on file?
 Go to sites that offer free use of photos or buy online so you can have the authority to use them on your website.

 This approach is the same as article writing.
 If you insert keywords in your content for SEO, you should also include keywords in your pictures.
-For instance, the original file name of the image is image1.jpg, change it to homerepairservice.jpg if it refers to the home repair service that your company provides.
-Avoid keyword stuffing even in image optimization.
+For instance, the original filename of the image is image1.jpg, change it to homerepairservice.jpg if it refers to the home repair service that your company provides.
+Avoid keyword stuffing even in image optimisation.